-- (a) One or more of the following sanctions may be imposed upon any student found to have violated the student conduct code: - (i) Warning a notice in writing to the student that the student is violating or has violated institutional regulations.
-In cases involving plagiarism, remediation is recommended when this sanction is imposed. - (ii) Probation a reprimand for a violation of specified regulations for a designated period of time.
-Probation includes the probability of more severe disciplinary sanctions if the student is found to be violating the student conduct code during the probationary period. - (iii) Loss of Privileges denial of specified privileges for a designated period of time. - (iv) Discretionary Sanctions work assignments, essays, referral for counseling, service to the college or other related discretionary assignments.

-- (v) Administrative Withdrawal involuntary withdrawal of a student from a course or courses.
+- (2) Sanctions - (a) One or more of the following sanctions may be imposed upon any student found to have violated the student conduct code: - (i) Warning a notice in writing to the student that the student is violating or has violated institutional regulations. - (ii) Probation a reprimand for a violation of specified regulations for a designated period of time.
+Probation includes the probability of more severe disciplinary sanctions if the student is found to be violating the student conduct code during the probationary period. - (iii) Loss of Privileges denial of specified privileges for a designated period of time. - Discretionary Sanctions work assignments, essays, referral for counseling, service to the college or other related discretionary assignments. - Administrative Withdrawal involuntary withdrawal of a student from a course or courses.
 Tuition refund for the course(s) involved is determined by the Associate Vice President of Student Development and Dean of Students, or designee. - (vi) College Suspension separation of the student from the college for a definite period of time, after which the student is eligible to return.
 Conditions for re-admission may be specified. - (vii) College Expulsion permanent separation of the student from the college.
-This sanction will be made part of the student's permanent record and will be printed on the student's academic transcript. - (viii) Revocation of Admission and/or Degree Admission to or a degree awarded from the college may be revoked for fraud, misrepresentation, or other violation of college standards in obtaining the degree, or for other serious violations of the student conduct code committed by a student prior to graduation. - (ix) Withholding Degree the college may withhold awarding a degree otherwise earned until the completion of the process set forth in the student conduct code, including the completion of all sanctions imposed, if any. - (x) Persona Non Grata denial of permission to frequent or be present in specified campus locations, including total banishment from campus, for a specified period of time. - (b) One or more of the following sanctions may be imposed upon any group or organization found to have violated the student conduct code: - (i) Those sanctions listed above in (F)(2)(a)(i)-(iv). - (ii) Loss of selected rights and privileges for a specific period of time. - (iii) Deactivation.
-Loss of all privileges, including college recognition, for a specified period of time. - (c) More than one of the sanctions listed above may be imposed for any single violation. - (d) Other than college expulsion or revocation or withholding of a degree, disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the confidential record maintained by the college. - (e) One year after the completion of the sanction referenced in paragraph (F)(2)(a)(i),the College will automatically expunge the violation and sanction from the student's record - (f) Two years after the completion of sanctions referenced in paragraphs (F)(2)(a) (ii), (iii), and (iv), the College will automatically expunge the violation and sanction from the student's record. - (g) Three years after the completion of the sanction referenced in paragraph (F)(2)(a)(vi), the student may petition the Associate Vice President of Student Development and Dean of Students to request the removal of the violation and sanction for the student's record. - (h) Sanctions referenced in paragraphs (F)(2)(a)(vii), (viii), (ix) and (x) remain permanently on the student record. - (3) Interim Suspension
+This sanction will be made part of the student's permanent record and will be printed on the student's academic transcript. - (viii) Revocation of Admission and/or Degree Admission to or a degree awarded from the college may be revoked for fraud, misrepresentation, or other violation of college standards in obtaining the degree, or for other serious violations of the student conduct code committed by a student prior to graduation. - (ix) Withholding Degree the college may withhold awarding a degree otherwise earned until the completion of the process set forth in the academic honesty policy, including the completion of all sanctions imposed, if any. - (x) Persona Non Grata denial of permission to frequent or be present in specified campus locations, including total banishment from campus, for a specified period of time. - (b) More than one of the sanctions listed above may be imposed for any single violation. - (c) Other than college expulsion or revocation or withholding of a degree, disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the confidential record maintained by the college. - (d) Three years after the completion of sanctions referenced in paragraphs (F)(2)(a)(i), (ii), (iii), and (iv), the college will automatically expunge the violation and sanction from the student's record.